Skip to Main Content

 • Houser, Mark, et al. “A History of Pittsburgh in 50 Artifacts.”
 Pittsburgh Magazine, Mar.
 2017, pp. 42–73.

-Article from Online Journal
+Article from Library Database

 Make a note of which database you are searching and the date you accessed the information, as you will need to include this information in your reference list.